eyal0/Chicken-story/README.md

 Setting those two to equal and solving for n, I was able to calculate that if I knew more than 6 of the 12 pets, I could just guess the rest of them and it would be more effective than adopt me.
 I put this into the harvester and a couple weeks later my friends and I had a database that was complete enough to work.

-# Cats Be Gone: The Return of the Solution Server
+# Cats Be Gone: A Solution Server

 Microsoft Research did a good job but they made a couple protocol mistakes.
 First of all, they never rate-limited their service.
 This is what made the harvester possible.
 Second, they didn't handle proofs-of-work correctly.